Last Updated on: 27th September 2023, 08:29 pm

 A vaccine is available for Newcastle disease, so if you keep poultry, this should be administered to chickens.
 According to Developmental and Comparative Immunology, vaccination isn’t 100% effective but reduces the risk of transmission.

-This vaccine is ineffective for parrots, so keep parrots away from infected chickens.
-Also, avoid handling infected parrots, as Newcastle disease is zoonotic, manifesting as conjunctivitis (red eye).
+This vaccine is ineffective for parrots, so keep them away from infected chickens.
+Also, avoid handling infected parrots because Newcastle disease is zoonotic, manifesting as conjunctivitis (red eye).

 How To Safely Mix Chickens and Parrots

-If you decide to home parrots and chickens together or allow them to mix, take steps to minimize the risk of illness.
+If you decide to house parrots and chickens together or allow them to mix, take steps to minimize the risk of sickness.
 Follow the guidance below to keep chickens and parrots safe:

 - Only get chickens from reputable hatcheries.